Coal train derails in Australia's Queensland state, no injuries

-MELBOURNE, Jan 30 (Reuters) - A coal train in Australia's Queensland state derailed after it hit a freight train late on Sunday night, haulage operator Aurizon Holdings AZJ.AX said on Monday.
+MELBOURNE, Jan 30 (Reuters) - A coal train in major exporter Australia's Queensland state derailed after it hit a freight train late on Sunday night, haulage operator Aurizon Holdings Ltd AZJ.AX said on Monday.

-The accident, which did not result in any injuries, derailed some container wagons, damaged the train track and overhead power lines, it said in a statement to Reuters.
+The accident, which did not result in any injuries, derailed a number of container wagons and damaged the train track and overhead power lines, Aurizon said in a statement to Reuters.

 As a result, the rail corridor between the towns of Rockhampton and Gladstone, which carries coal from the state's Bowen Basin, will be closed until the line can be repaired, Aurizon said.

-Australia is the world's top exporter of metallurgical coal, mostly excavated from the Bowen Basin, shipping out some 170 million tonnes a year.
-The port of Gladstone exported 62 million tonnes of coal last year of which 30% was thermal coal according to government and port figures.
+Australia is the world's top exporter of metallurgical coal, mostly excavated from the Bowen Basin, shipping out some 170 million tonnes a year, government figures showed.

+The port of Gladstone exported 62 million tonnes of coal last year of which 30% was thermal coal, according to the port.

-"Rail safety officers from the Office of the National Rail Safety Regulator (ONRSR) were on site today to commence the investigation.
-Recovery work will not commence until ONRSR releases the site."
+"Rail safety officers from the Office of the National Rail Safety Regulator (ONRSR) were on site today to commence the investigation."
+Once investigators have cleared the site, repairs can be undertaken, it said.

+Repairs include moving wagons, fixing track infrastructure and restoration of damaged overhead wires and electrical masts, and could take up to five days.

+"This time frame is subject to further assessment once rail teams get access to the site," Aurizon said.

 ((melanie.burton@thomsonreuters.com Twitter: @MelanieMetals; +613 9286 1421; Reuters Messaging: melanie.burton.thomsonreuters.com@reuters.net))